fpscala/play2/README.md

-## For begginers scala playframework
+## For beginners scala play framework